reubencervantes-svg/Google-Play-Store-Analysis/README.md

 - **Communication, Social, and Video Players** rank high on demand.
 Communication averages roughly **35M installs each from ~315 apps** — but with that many apps it scores as a high-demand *and* crowded market, not a clear opening.
 - The categories that land in the **Opportunity** quadrant (high demand, below-median app count) are **Video Players, Entertainment, Weather, Shopping, and Maps & Navigation**.
 - **Family** is the saturation warning: **1,876 apps** (the most of any category), yet the typical Family app is small — a ~3.3M average dragged up by a handful of hits.
 A newcomer there fights the most competitors for a shrinking slice of traffic.
-- A note on interpretation: high *average* installs is skewed by mega-apps, so a "high demand, few apps" category can be either an opening or a fortress dominated by incumbents.
-The analysis flags the pattern; picking a category would need a look at the install distribution, not just the mean.

 ## What's inside